 Oxford Diocese - Mission & Discipleship Event

-Find the Paper and supporting PowerPoint presentation relating to the event organised by the Diocese of Oxford in November 2011.
+Find the Paper and supporting PowerPoint presentation relating to the event organised by the Diocese of Oxford.

 The results of a survey into rural evangelism can be found on News and Events section.